 Part of me can’t believe I am actually writing this blog series because I’m still very much in the middle of my story.
 Telling the story from the middle feels a little risky.
 But I’m also glad to be able to share from a real place.
-Not from a place of looking back, having forgotten what being single is really like, but from in the middle of it.
+Not from a place of looking back, having forgotten what being single is really like, but from in the middle.

 This week I want to address head on a few of the lies we can fall for as singles.
 Sometimes the people around us perpetuate these lies, but often we are secretly the worst perpetrators.
 Let’s stop letting these sneaky deceptions hang around and kick them out once and for all!

 Lie #1: Romantic relationships are a reward for good behavior.